-Recognizing Blackstone Valley students worderesent the team that mobilized during COVID.
-The students produced Personal Protective Equipment (PPE) on 3D printers the were sent to their homes from the Blackston Valley Chamber's Makerspace and vocational schools across four states.
+Recognizing Blackstone Valley students who represent the team that mobilized during COVID.
+The students produced Personal Protective Equipment (PPE) on 3D printers that were sent to their homes from the Blackstone Valley Chamber's Makerspace and vocational schools across four states.